 There's an old saying in business that “a happy customer tells a friend, but an unhappy customer tells the world”.

 An exceptional customer experience should be a top priority for every business.
-If you can achieve that, customer loyalty, word of mouth, and increased sales will naturally follow.
+If you can achieve that, then customer loyalty, word of mouth, and increased sales will naturally follow.
 But screw it up, and watch your customers flock to your competitors as your revenue flatlines.

 Cost per acquisition is another reason customer experience (CX) is so critical.
 Customer retention is generally more cost-efficient than new customer acquisition, so it makes sense to think about and invest in your retention strategies.
 And when it comes to retention, CX is key.